Dominik2812/Django/README.md

-# MyDirtyDjango
+# django_how_to_section

-## Why dirty?
+## abstract
-...cause it's not clean.
 The projects that I present here are very ambitious beginner projects that are however not optimized, contain no error handling and do not follow the *pep8* conventions.
 But I posted them anyway as they have been extremely useful for me, either from the didactic point of view or in terms of solving real world challenges; perhaps this applies also to you too.
 The project **DjangoMachineLearning** can be used by scientists to rapidly *classify their data via supervised learning methods*.

 ## Content